 Shar Pei and German Shepherds are two dogs prone to this condition.
 Mucus in the stool may indicate IBD, and your best bet is to visit the vet as soon as possible.

 Crohn’s disease is an aggressive type of IBD.
 Loose poop encased in the membrane and frequent defecation are signs of this disease.
 Dogs with Crohn’s Disease gradually lose their appetite, become picky with their food, and eventually lose weight.
+Veterinary attention is essential.

 Colitis gets often linked to large bowel diarrhea, which exhibits minute amounts of blood and large quantities of the membrane.